mcbookshelf/bookshelf/modules/bs.position/README.md

-# 📚 Bookshelf Library
+# 🧭 Bookshelf Position

-This datapack brings together the full suite of **Bookshelf modules**, offering a versatile toolkit for Minecraft mapmakers.
-It includes modules such as:

-- **🧱 Block**: Get and manipulate blocks (supports BlockStates and NBT).
-- **🔦 Raycast**: Cast rays and see if they collide with blocks or entities.
-- **🧮 Math**: Mathematical functions: sin, cos, exp, log, sqrt and much more!
-- **🏗️ Generate**: Generate terrains and landscapes, incorporating natural features.
-- **🎲 Random**: Random functions for different distributions and noise patterns.
-- **❤️ Health**: Easily manage the health of a player or the lifetime of an entity!

-*And much more...*
+This datapack allows you to manage entity positions and rotations using scores.

+> “The excitement lies in the exploration of the world around us.”
+>
+> -- Jim Peebles

-For more details and usage examples, check out the [documentation](https://docs.mcbookshelf.dev/en/latest/index.html).
+For more details and usage examples, check out the Bookshelf [documentation](https://docs.mcbookshelf.dev/en/latest/modules/position.html).

 ## 🔥 Motivation